bytenik/Seq.App.Slack/README.md

 Consult the Seq documentation for further information about [installing Seq apps](https://docs.datalust.co/docs/installing-seq-apps).

-For more information see [Notifying with Slack ](https://docs.datalust.co/docs/slack-notifications).
+For more information see [Notifying with Slack](https://docs.datalust.co/docs/slack-notifications).